A Guide to Riding the Kyoto Buses

 - Before your chosen stop, press one of the stop buttons to request the driver to stop.

-- You pay the exact amount for your trip (shown at the front of the bus and matching your ticket number) into the machine next to the driver before you get off:
+- You pay the exact amount for your trip (displayed at the front of the bus and matching your ticket number) to the machine next to the driver before you get off:

 - In cash;

 Just like in most buses around the world, the name of the next stop is displayed on a screen in the front part of the vehicle, often spelled out in Japanese and sometimes translated into English.

 The machine by the driver’s seat